paultopia/conlaw_casebook/spring-2022-iteration/17-nfib.md

     be readily diverted into the interstate market.
-Congress’s attempt to regulate the interstate market for marijuana would therefore have been substantially undercut if it could not also regulate intrastate possession and con- sumption.
-Id., at 19.
+Congress’s attempt to regulate the interstate market for marijuana would therefore have been substantially undercut if it could not also regulate intrastate possession and consumption.
 Accordingly, we recognized that “Congress was acting well within its authority” under the Necessary and Proper Clause even though its “regulation ensnare[d] some purely intrastate activity.”
-Id., at 22; see also Perez, 402 U. S., at 154.
-Raich thus did not involve the exercise of any “great substantive and independent power,” McCulloch, supra, at 411, of the sort at issue here.
+Raich thus did not involve the exercise of any “great substantive and independent power” of the sort at issue here.
     Instead, it concerned only the constitutionality of “indi- vidual applications of a concededly valid statutory scheme.”
-Raich, supra, at 23 (emphasis added).

        Just as the individual mandate cannot be sustained as a law regulating the substantial effects of the failure to purchase health insurance, neither can it be upheld as